johnkary/johnkary.net/source/_posts/2014-01-05-review-tom-bihn-buzz-sling-bag.md

 ---
 layout: post
 title: "Review: Tom Bihn - Buzz Sling Bag"
-description: "I am fairly picky when it comes to bags.
+summary: "I am fairly picky when it comes to bags.
 As one piece of equipment I use daily, it must feel like an extension of myself.
 I won't put up with a sub-par bag with lots of bulk and extra features I won't use.

 When I first heard about the Buzz bag by Tom Bihn it sounded great, even if it cost more than any bad I had ever owned, so I ordered it.
 After a solid 18 months of use I can detail the great, good and my wish list for its next version."
 comments: false